open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ### import the custom module

 If we customize a module and register it into the corresponding registry, could we directly build it from the configuration file as the previous [section](#how-to-use-config) does?
-The answer is “I don't know”, since I'm not sure the register process has been triggered.
+The answer is "I don't know" since I'm not sure the registration process has been triggered.
 To solve this "unknown" case, `Config` provides the `custom_imports` function, to make sure your module could be registered as expected.

 For example, we customize an optimizer: